Leyman History, Family Crest & Coats of Arms

 Leyman is one of the oldest family names to come from the Anglo-Saxon tribes of Britain.
 It is derived from the baptismal name for the son of Leman, which was taken from the personal name Liefman.

 The surname Leyman was first found in Suffolk at Wenhaston, a parish, in the union and hundred of Blything.
 "The family of Leman had a [family] seat here.
 The church is an ancient structure in the decorated English style, with a square embattled tower, and contains several monuments to the Leman family."

 The Hundredorum Rolls of 1273 provided some of the earliest records of the family, typically with ancient spellings: Leman Bru in Norfolk; Alan filius Leman in Cambridgeshire; Eldred Leman in Somerset; and Thomas Letman in Oxfordshire.

-Important Dates for the Leyman family
+Early History of the Leyman family

 This web page shows only a small excerpt of our Leyman research.
 Another 83 words (6 lines of text) covering the years 1185, 1616, 1616, 1667, 1645, 1660, 1637, 1701, 1690, 1695 and are included under the topic Early Leyman History in all our PDF Extended History products and printed products wherever possible.

 Leyman Spelling Variations

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Leyman has undergone many spelling variations, including Leaman, Leamen, Leman, Lemon, Lemmon, Leemon, Limon and many more.

 Early Notables of the Leyman family (pre 1700)